WrkX/MacAppsDirectorsCut/Updated.md

 > [Orion](https://kagi.com/orion/) (**Free**): Webkit Browser with vertical Tabs.
 Gets updates regularly, I like it and use it whenevery I am on the go.
 And if I don’t accidentally use Safari anyway.

 The browser could be great, but everything breaks.
 There was a point at which I could no longer connect to any Google site.
-Extensions are most of the time not working as they should.
+Extensions are not working as they should most of the time.
 Whenever something gets fixed, the next best thing breaks.
 I will check it again in 2-3 years.
 Only had it as a Safari replacement for the go, but I would rather use Safari than live with countless crashes.